canmod/macpan2/inst/starter_models/ww/README.md

 $$

 When there were discrepancies with how the model is expressed in Papst (TBD) versus model definition files, the latter was chosen.

+# Model Specification

+This model has been specified in the `ww` directory [here](https://github.com/canmod/macpan2/blob/main/inst/starter_models/ww/tmb.R) and is accessible from the `macpan2` model library (see [Example Models](https://canmod.github.io/macpan2/articles/example_models.html) for details).

 # References